We will find a way or make one

 Term & Renewals:

-ion of protection of a registered mark is 10 years from date of filing with further terms of renewal (of 10 years) subject to continued use and a statement of specific use to be submitted upon filing of the renewal application.
+The term of protection of a trade mark is ten years from the date of registration.
+The term of protection may be extended for further periods of ten years subject to continued use and a statement of specific use to be submitted upon filing of the renewal application.
 A renewal grace period of 6 months after the expiration date is possible and a further 6 months is allowed for re-registration (restoration).

 Use: